efsalvarenga/CV/index.md

 _Swindon - UK  (Jul 2017 - Jun 2018)_

 Drove asset efficiency for the utilities industry through data science projects, turning raw data into actionable business intelligence, while actively developing junior scientists and engineers.
-- Co-developed a bespoke statistics platform to be commercialised as a service using Shiny.
+- Delivered **new business models leveraging the company's internal expertise**: Developed a general statistics platform to be commercialised as a service, and designed the [WRc Academy](https://www.wrcplc.co.uk/wrc-academy) business, a modularised learning service for the water industry.
-- Played active commercial role in pre-sales engagement processes and proposal writing.
+- Played active commercial role in pre-sales engagement processes, proposal preparation and customer engagements.

 __New Energies Researcher__ | University of Bath School of Management